 - In the women’s division, the major history is intricate, but the contemporary LPGA Grand Slam is generally recognized to include five tournaments: The Chevron Championship, the Women’s PGA Championship, the U.S. Women’s Open, The Women’s Open, and The Evian Championship.

-- On the women’s side, the LPGA has several counted majors, but even there, a real calendar sweep has never been done.
+- On the women’s side, the LPGA has several counted majors, but even there, a real Calendar-Year Grand Slam sweep has never been done.

-Because of this, whenever fans ask, “Has any golfer had a Grand Slam?”, the truthful answer is: Only one golfer has ever completed a calendar sweep Bobby Jones but several players have achieved the Career Grand Slam.
+Because of this, whenever fans ask, “Has any golfer had a Grand Slam?”, the truthful answer is: Only one golfer has ever completed a calendar sweep, which is Bobby Jones but several players have achieved the Career Grand Slam.

 In the modern era, there has never been a golfer who has made a Calendar-year Grand Slam.
 The only one to do it is Bobby Jones when he achieved the feat in the pre-modern amateur era of 1930.

-Here you can find the full rundown of both male and female golfers that reached a Career Grand Slam, sorted out by the year when they achieved it.
+Here you can find the full rundown of both 7 male and 6 female Golf Grand Slam Winners that reached to a Career Grand Slam in golf, sorted out by the year when they achieved it.

 | Golfer | First Major Won | Final Major Won (Year Completed) | Years to Complete |